 In order to comply with "The Open Public Meetings Act," Chapter 231, P.L.
 1975 of the State of New Jersey, please note that the Board of Adjustment of the Township of Montclair will meet on the dates listed below:

-The Board will meet at 7:30 p.m. in the Council Chamber, 1 st floor of the Municipal Building, 205 Claremont Avenue, Montclair, New Jersey, on the dates listed above.
+The Board will meet at 7:30 p.m. in Council Chambers, first floor of the Municipal Building, 205 Claremont Avenue, Montclair, New Jersey, on the dates listed above.

 Go to Board of Adjustment Section

 205 Claremont Avenue

 DOWNLOAD HPC NEWSLETTER

 DOWNLOAD WATCHUNG PLAZA HISTORIC DISTRICT REPORT

 The Montclair Historic Preservation Commission (MHPC), established by ordinance in 1994, is responsible for protecting Montclair's architectural heritage and increasing public awareness of the unique historical and cultural dimensions of the Township's buildings, streetscapes and landscapes.